hyl0910/Stat5400_Course_Work/README.md

 # Stat5400
-Applied Statistic for Data Science
+Applied Statistics for Data Science
+Here is the course work I have done in State5400 course